nigeltao/qoir/README.md

 The conclusion isn't that QOIR is always better or worse than any other format.
 It's all trade-offs.
-However, on the full image test suite, **QOIR has the second-fastest decode speed listed** (the first-fastest is literally just zstd-compressing the RGB / RGBA pixel values, which produces 1.330x larger files than QOIR) and achieves reasonable (roughly comparable to PNG) compression ratios.
-JXL and WebP, lossless or lossy, have better compression ratios but also slower encode and decode speeds.
+However, on the full image test suite, **QOIR has the fastest decode speed listed for PNG-like (or better) compression ratios**.
+It can admittedly be faster than QOIR to literally just lz4-compress or zstd-compress the RGB / RGBA pixel values, but this produces 1.642x or 1.330x larger files respectively.
+Conversely, JXL and WebP, lossless or lossy, have better compression ratios but also slower encode and decode speeds.

 **ZPNG "lossless" (the original, upstream ZPNG) is very competitive with and sometimes strictly better than QOIR**.
 It occupies a similar spot in the design